Futop language

 The Futop language, Efutop (Ofutop), is an Ekoid language of Nigeria.
 The E- in Efutop represents the class prefix for "language", analogous to the Bantu ki- in KiSwahili.

 One of a number of similar but distinct languages spoken in the Cross River region, its area includes the town of Abaragba as well as Ekpokpa, Mkpura, Ndim, Okanga-Nkpansi, Okanga-Njimowan, and Okosura.
 The vocabulary for David W. Crabb's item in Ekoid Bantu Languages of Ogoja was from Mr. Anthony A. Eyam of Abaragba.

-Phonology

-Tone

-Significant tone is important in this language.

 Vocabulary

 Some vocabulary (in a simplified orthography, without tone markings):